Skip to main content

 Here's a list of features that the Base type offers:

-• Measurements are also available as percentages, for responsive designs.
-For more details, check out our blog post on this feature.
+• Measurements are also available as percentages for responsive designs.
+For more details, check out this article: Working with percentage values

-All resources, including measurements, assets and code snippets, are automatically generated while exporting designs, based on the styleguide type.
-These resources are also accessible from your linked project's Styleguide tab as well.
+All resources, including measurements, assets, and code snippets, are automatically generated while exporting designs based on the styleguide type.
+These resources are also accessible from your linked project's Styleguide tab.

 ☝️ You can link a project to a Platform-specific styleguide only if they have the same type.